hakavlad/nohang/README.md

 ### Status

 The program is unstable and some fixes are requird before the first stable version will be released.
+(Need documentation, translation, review.)

 ### Download

 ```bash
 git clone https://github.com/hakavlad/nohang.git
 cd nohang